appuraja1/AndroidPdfViewer/README.md

-# Looking for new maintainer!

 # Android PdfViewer

-__AndroidPdfViewer 1.x is available on [AndroidPdfViewerV1](https://github.com/barteksc/AndroidPdfViewerV1)
-repo, where can be developed independently.
-Version 1.x uses different engine for drawing document on canvas, so if you don't like 2.x version, try 1.x.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

-## What's new in 3.2.0-beta.1?
+## What's new in 3.2.0-beta.2?

-* Merge PR #714 with optimized page load
-* Merge PR #776 with fix for max & min zoom level
-* Merge PR #722 with fix for showing right position when view size changed
-* Merge PR #703 with fix for too many threads
-* Merge PR #702 with fix for memory leak
-* Merge PR #689 with possibility to disable long click
-* Merge PR #628 with fix for hiding scroll handle
-* Merge PR #627 with `fitEachPage` option
-* Merge PR #638 and #406 with fixed NPE
-* Merge PR #780 with README fix
-* Update compile SDK and support library to 28
+* Update compile SDK and support library to 31
 * Update Gradle and Gradle Plugin

 ## Changes in 3.0 API